yahyaalbashar/the-blog-task/README.md

   - run the server via command python manage.py runserver
 ## Important for sendgrid:
-  sendgrid is cloud-based email delivery platform. you have to have an account and an API key (Important) please register [here](https://signup.sendgrid.com/). after getting your API key, open theblog/utils.py file and place your API key or see how to create and enviornment variable see [here](https://app.sendgrid.com/guide/integrate/langs/python). in the project settings.py file set the sender email and reciever email to send an email to the admin on every article liked by a user:
+  sendgrid is cloud-based email delivery platform. you have to have an account and an API key (Important) please register [here](https://signup.sendgrid.com/). after getting your API key, open theblog/utils.py file and place your API key or see how to create a enviornment variable see [here](https://app.sendgrid.com/guide/integrate/langs/python). in the project settings.py file set the sender email and reciever email to send an email to the admin on every article liked by a user:
 #### SENDER_EMAIL='yoursender@email.com'
 #### RECIEVER_EMAIL='yourreciever@email.com'